 It’s the half term and we’ve got loads of things you can get involved in this week, have a look through the page to find something that suits you.

-Why not try improving your knowledge of the constellations you can see in the sky or getting out in nature for a night-time I-spy.
+Why not try improving your knowledge of the constellations you can see in the sky or getting out in nature for our Dark Skies Week Activity Challenge.
 Head around the world and go on virtual visits of some of the globes best dark sky reserves or even explore outer space, getting involved in citizen science projects that map the universe.

 If you take any photos during the week upload them to social media using the hashtag #DevonDarkSkies